oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 ### Open Issues

-1. How to update the scheduled jobs.
+1. How to update the scheduled jobs - the current solution will be to use the scheduler's map to update things like interval size.
 2. Whether or not to update the values that demand work for fetching, such as parsing.

 ### Dependencies / Related Features